 When thinking about roles in general it's worth looking at whether you can develop some that are not reliant on a person being available at certain times and/or being in the workplace.
 Understandably most volunteer roles tend to be within normal office hours - but then of course this presents a massive barrier to involvement to anyone who is working 9-5 themselves.
 It may be hard for some people to get to your workplace - traveling from one side of Bexley to another on public transport can take a long time.
 And some people may only have the odd hour to spare or have irregular schedules.
 So, creativity (and micro roles) are a good way to get new volunteers on board.
 How will you manage equipment (many roles are now digital)?
 Will you provide secure laptops, or ask volunteers to provide their own?
+Is there desk or other operational space available in the volunteering environment?
 How will you manage GDPR requirements?
 Lots of questions to be thought through.